szerhoudi/PLD_SMART_App/README.md

 ## Overview

-//TODO compléter vidéo
 * Read the `Document de Synthèse IFollow.pdf` document for all the informations.
-* Our presentation support is `IFollow.pdf`.
+* Our presentation support is `Présentation IFollow.pdf`.
-* Our teaser is //TODO link
+* Our teaser is available here : https://youtu.be/Ikx-ZIy-mJM

 ## File Structure of App